-1Fungicide application timing is extremely important and needs to be made near the onset of the tar spot symptoms.
-Efficacy ratings based on limited site locations from 2018 to 2023.
-2Harvest restrictions are listed for field corn harvested for grain.
+Fungicide application timing is extremely important and needs to be made near the onset of the tar spot symptoms.
+Harvest restrictions are listed for field corn harvested for grain.
 Restrictions may vary for other types of corn (sweet, seed, or popcorn, etc.), and corn for other uses such as forage or fodder.
-3A 2ee label is available for several fungicides for control of tar spot, however efficacy data are limited.
+A 2ee label is available for several fungicides for control of tar spot, however efficacy data are limited.
 Check 2ee labels carefully, as not all products have 2ee labels in all states.
 This information is provided only as a guide.
 It is the applicator's legal responsibility to read and follow all current label directions.
 Reference in this publication to any specific commercial product is for general information only, and does not constitute an endorsement or recommendation by the CDWG.
 Individuals using such products assume responsibility for their use in accordance with current directions of the manufacturer.
 Members or participants in the CDWG assume no liability resulting from the use of these products.